What does an accountant for a small business do?

-“If you hear a business owner say something like, ‘I need to talk to my accountant,’ they are generally referring to their external tax advisor, not their internal controller or staff accountant that runs the books for their business.”
+“If you hear a business owner say something like, ‘I need to talk to my accountant,’ they are generally referring to their external tax advisor, not their internal controller or staff accountant that runs the books for their business,” Frank says.

-Nova believes that any small business owner can manage daily bookkeeping, but business owners need to recognize when they need help.
+Michael Nova, owner of Nova Custom Label Printing, believes that any small business owner can manage daily bookkeeping, but business owners need to recognize when they need help.

-Nova feels that a small business accountant helps his business.
+Nova says hiring a small business accountant helped his business grow.
 “Hiring an accountant allowed me to focus on my business, save time and ultimately grow my company.”

-Zemelman agrees that you should get help with accounting for your small business.
-She says your first priority should be getting help with small business taxes.
+Ines Zemelman, founder and president of TFX, agrees that you should get help with accounting for your small business.
+She says your first priority should be getting help with filing small business taxes with the IRS.

 10 questions to ask small business accountants

-Here’s what to ask a prospective accountant before hiring their services:
+Here are some suggestions for questions to ask a prospective accountant before hiring them:

 - What will you do daily, weekly, monthly, quarterly and annually for my business?